CutlassS1968/GVSU-CIS350-GUI-DANCER/docs/proposal-template.md

 Basic GUI setup with Viewer panel and Control Panels OR another means of controlling (through keybinds)

 Weeks 4 - 6:
-Develop rudimentary stick figure physics with basic arm-body and leg-body joints that can be interactable.
+Develop rudimentary stick figure physics with basic arm-body and leg-body joints that can be intractable.

 Weeks 7 - 8:
 Incorporating basic Stick Figure control through decided method of interaction